Listen to this post with Alexa!

 1. About Zilker Park

-The northern portion of Zilker Metropolitan Park, known to Austinites as the Great Lawn, is closed September 19 through October 21.
-This includes 11 days of festival set up, 2 event weekends, a week to remove staging, and typically at least one week for the annual Parks and Recreation Department’s post-event maintenance which is dependent on weather conditions.
+Parts of Zilker Metropolitan Park are closed starting in September.
+This usually includes 11 days of festival set up, two event weekends, a week to remove staging, and typically at least one week for the annual Parks and Recreation Department’s post-event maintenance which is dependent on weather conditions.

-Most of Zilker Metropolitan Park will be accessible prior to the festival, and between event weekends, from Monday, October 3 through Thursday, October 6.
+Some of Zilker Metropolitan Park will be accessible prior to the festival, and between event weekends.
 All of This includes the Rugby Field, Polo Field, Zilker Playscape, Barton Springs Pool, Zilker Botanical Garden, and Austin Nature and Science Center.